Rumi4n/jumpapp-challenge/README.md

 ## Background Jobs

 - **GmailPollWorker** - Runs every 3 minutes to check for new emails across all accounts
-- **EmailImportWorker** - Fetches, categorizes, summarizes, and archives individual emails
+- **EmailImportWorker** - Fetches, categorizes, summarizes, and archives emails (only archives if successfully categorized)
 - **UnsubscribeWorker** - Processes unsubscribe requests

 ## API Rate Limits